Saltworker/DJITelloPy_gamingController/README.md

 # Fly your tello using your own gaming controller
 Control your tello with a gaming controller supported by pygame using the repository 'DJITelloPy'.

+NOTE: The program works with Tello Ryze aswell, however if using a Tello Ryze with this program, you will only be able to use features from the SDK 2.0 - Tello Ryze users won't be able to do things such as manipulating video quality and other features.

 DJITelloPy repository link: https://github.com/damiafuentes/DJITelloPy

 ![image](https://user-images.githubusercontent.com/82200669/164916832-5ac991d6-1196-4c4e-9c7d-8a842a14ee99.png)